rcxwhiz/django_py_grader/README.md

 * A message about changing the Django secret key if you are going to deploy this
 * A nice way for someone else to deploy this
 * Make sure there are enough links for the site to be appropiately nagivgatable.
-* Make the index page show relevant student links, and a link to an instructor index page with relevant links